 Sentiment Analysis is a segment of Natural Language Processing, a field in the nebulous world of Artificial Intelligence, in which AI bridges the divide between computer and human languages.
 This can be used to understand and analyze a customer's perception of a product or service on massive amounts of text almost instantly.

-Sentiment analyzes the opinions, emotions, or aspects towards a topic, person or place and are usually classified as positive, negative, or neutral.
-For example:
+Sentiment analyzes the opinions, emotions, or aspects of a topic, person, or place and is usually classified as positive, negative, or neutral.

 “This was the best pizza I’ve ever had in my whole life!” → Positive

 “My pizza was burnt to a crisp!
 Never coming back!” → Negative

 If you are interested in simple applications of sentiment and keyword analysis visit Google's Natural Language API Demo and give it a try.